 The church’s interim pastor, Clarence St. John, did not respond to multiple requests for comment.
 Mark Dean, superintendent of the Minnesota District of the Assemblies of God, did not immediately respond to detailed questions sent in an email on Friday.

 Your tax-deductible gift helps our journalists report the truth and hold Christian leaders and organizations accountable.
-Give a gift of $30 or more to The Roys Report this month, and you will receive a copy of “Hurt and Healed by the Church” by Ryan George.
-To donate, click here.
+Give a gift of $50 or more to The Roys Report this month, and you can elect to receive a copy of “Safe Church: How to Guard Against Sexism and Abuse in Christian Communities’ by Dr. Andrew Bauman, click here.

 Since Sean Masopust’s arrest, several former youth group members and employees of the church’s daycare, Sunshine Tree, have gone public with additional allegations of misconduct by the Masopusts and Perrymans.